jcoronelcortes/perform-2023-hotday/Unleash Log Analytics/content/05_DQL_Parsing/index.md

 ### Optional excercise - Fully parametize the complete string

-As we have seen, we can target 1 or multiple parameters within an object for dinamically extracting data.
+As we have seen, we can target one or more parameters within an object for dynamically extracting data.
 We can break down the whole string into individual parameters.
-This is a query that you can use to completely breakdown this sample string.
+This is a query that you can use to completely breakdown the provided sample string.
 This same logic can be implemented to results provided by fetching logs.

 ```
 fetch logs